Skip to content

 This control addresses the intersection of Copilot functionality with Reg S-P requirements across all three pillars: privacy notices, opt-out provisions, and safeguards.
 The amended Reg S-P requirements (incident response program and 72-hour notification) are integrated throughout.

-Reg S-P Amendment Details: 72-Hour Vendor Notification and Incident Response Programs
+Reg S-P Amendment Details: Service Provider Notification and Incident Response Programs

-The 2023 Reg S-P amendments introduced two specific requirements directly relevant to M365 Copilot deployments:
+The 2023 Reg S-P amendments introduced two specific requirements directly relevant to Microsoft 365 Copilot deployments:

 SEC Rule 248.30(a)(4) — Mandatory incident response program: Covered institutions must have written policies and procedures for an incident response program that addresses unauthorized access to or use of customer information.
-The program must include procedures for: assessing the nature and scope of incidents; containing and remediating incidents; notifying affected individuals; and, under the amended rule, notifying service providers within 72 hours.
+The program must include procedures for: assessing the nature and scope of incidents; containing and remediating incidents; and notifying affected individuals.
 Copilot-related incidents -- including Copilot surfacing NPI to unauthorized users due to oversharing, or Copilot-generated content containing customer NPI sent to wrong recipients -- constitute incidents under this requirement.

 NPI Categories Accessible to Copilot